-The Certificate of Advanced Studies in Migration and Diversity offers you the knowledge to understand and analyze changes in social structures and cultural processes due to migration.
+The Certificate of Advanced Studies on Migration and Diversity analyzes changes in social structures and cultural processes owing to migration.

 WHOM IS THE CAS FOR?